Rangi42/polishedcrystal/FAQ.md

 ### Where do I get this item?

-* Helix Fossil and Dome Fossil are in Quiet Cave.
+* Helix Fossil and Dome Fossil are:
+  * (3.0.0-beta) in Mt.
+Moon, or may appear from breakable rocks.
+  * (2.2.0) in Quiet Cave.
 * Old Amber is in Pewter City.
+  * (3.0.0-beta) Also may appear from breakable rocks.
 * Razor Claw is in Quiet Cave, or held by some wild Sneasel.
 * Razor Fang is in Victory Road, or held by some wild Gligar.
-* Electirizer is in Rock Tunnel, or held by some wild Electabuzz.
+* Electirizer is in Rock Tunnel, or held by some wild Electabuzz family.
-* Magmarizer is on Cinnabar Island, or held by some wild Magmar.
+* Magmarizer is on Cinnabar Island, or held by some wild Magmar family.
 * Protector is in Mt.
-Mortar, or held by some wild Rhydon.
+Mortar, or held by some wild Rhyhorn/Rhydon.
 * Up-Grade is given to you in Silph Co. after fixing the Power Plant generator.
 * Dubious Disc is in Celadon City.
-* King's Rock is in Slowpoke Well, or held by some wild Slowpoke/Slowbro and Poliwhirl.
+* King's Rock is in Slowpoke Well, or held by some wild Slowpoke family and Poliwhirl/Poliwrath/Politoed.
-* Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Magnemite/Magneton and Steelix.
+* Metal Coat is in the Goldenrod Dept. Store basement, or held by some wild Magnemite family and Steelix.
-* Dragon Scales are in Dragon's Den and Mount Mortar, or held by some wild Horsea/Seadra and Dratini/Dragonair.
+* Dragon Scale is in Mt.
+Mortar, or held by some wild Horsea family and Dratini family.
+  * (2.2.0) Also in Dragon's Den.
 * Dusk Stones are in Dark Cave, Quiet Cave, Cerulean Cave, and Mt.
 Moon.
 Bill's grandpa also gives you one.
+  * (3.0.0-beta) Also in Union Cave, Dim Cave, and Scary Cave.
+You can win one in Bug-Catching Contest in the evening.
 * Shiny Stones are in National Park, Cherrygrove Bay, and Mt.
 Moon.
 Bill's grandpa also gives you one.
-* Bill's grandpa gives you one of each evolution stone in Goldenrod City.
+* Bill's grandpa lives in Goldenrod City and gives you one of each Evolution stone.
 Also, certain trainers will call you up to give you stones, just like in regular Crystal.
 The Celadon Dept. Store sells the Fire, Water, Thunder, and Leaf Stones.
+  * (3.0.0-beta) The Celadon Dept. Store also sells Ice Stones.

 ### Where do I get Silver/Gold Leaves?